“Hey, do you know any inexpensive marketing agency that could help me promote my small business?”

 “With consumers in key regions of rural India lacking access to television and uninterrupted electricity, Hindustan Unilever needed to get creative to earn more share of voice.”

-Unilever developed its own mobile entertainment channel, which could be accessed via a toll-free phone number.
+Unilever developed its own mobile entertainment channel, which could be accessed via a business phone number (toll-free).

 As a result, more than 20 million people heard an advertisement for three Unilever brands, and Unilever gained 8 million new customers in just six months, bringing the total number of subscribers to more than 12 million.